Judy Garland & the Pervasive Stigma of Addiction

 stigma Judy Garland over the rainbow

-I went to see the movie Judy recently.
-There was a moment toward the end of the film when I thought to myself, Oh for God’s sake – why doesn’t she just get her act together?
+In the movie Judy, there was a moment toward the end of the film when I thought to myself, Oh, for God’s sake – why doesn’t she get her act together?
 While a thousand ticket holders waited at a venue in London to hear her sing, Judy Garland was drinking in her hotel room again – a mess in silk pajamas.
 Another romantic misstep and a lifetime of singing for her supper were the emotional triggers.
-Muttering, I can’t she pours another tumbler of booze, chews a few pills from a medicine bottle.
+Muttering, “I can’t,” she pours another tumbler of booze and chews a few pills from a medicine bottle.
+The mystique of Garland and her addictions has also been piqued recently with the release of the film Wicked.

 The Pervasive Stigma of Addiction